murli-9585/carnd/Term1/CarND_P4_Advance_lane_finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Improvements / Design choice:
-Overall the project was challenging.
-My lack of understanding with numpy clearly made me fail not to use centroids sliding window method and had to spent significant time in understanding how the transformations, fitting etc., really works.
+Overall the project is challenging,

+1) Could use centroids sliding window technique which could save time in image transformations, fitting etc.,
+2) Could imporve polyfitting.
+3) Add more debug data to understanding finding curves.

+Reflections:
+Overall, this project is challenging.
 Conceputally I think I understood it well.
 Which I felt good about how I applied pre-processing with all gradients and color schems.
-Due to lack of timing or poor planning on my end, I could not achieve where my mental goal was set with this project.

-I could spend more hours/days on making polyfitting better and actually use centroid technique or other techniques online via resarch papers.
-I think I need bit more understanding in finding curves which would allow me put more debug data into it and find more bugs and fix it.

-Overall adding more debugging to project and better understanding of scipy would make my understandings fit the work.